 Your adventure comes to a close.
 Have a final breakfast on the expedition ship before saying your goodbyes as you disembark in Ushuaia in the morning.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 As a requirement of participation on the expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
 Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options

-One pre-cruise hotel night with breakfast in Montevideo; hotel to ship transfer; Ushuaia airport transfer (depending on your departure flight details); cabin accommodations and meals aboard the ship; beverages including coffee, tea, and water; shore excursions and Zodiac cruises; services of the Expedition staff and naturalists; lecture and educational programs; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; an Antarctica destination guidebook; gear on loan (waterproof rubber boots for US sizes 6-16); and a complimentary wind- and water-resistant parka.
+One pre-cruise hotel night in Montevideo; arrival and departure transfers; cabin accommodations and meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; services of the Expedition staff and naturalists; lecture and educational programs; gear on loan (waterproof rubber boots for US sizes 6-16); parka.
 Subject to change without notice.